saket/cascade/README.md

   menu.show()
 ```

+Try out the [sample app](https://github.com/saket/cascade/releases/download/1.0.0/cascade_v1.0.0_sample.apk) on your phone to see cascade in action.

 **Customization**

 `cascade` is great for apps that prefer applying dynamic themes at runtime, which `PopupMenu` makes it extremely hard to do so.
 By providing a `CascadePopupMenu.Styler` object, you can adjust colors, spacings and text styles from Kotlin.
 See the [sample app](https://github.com/saket/cascade/blob/trunk/app/src/main/java/me/saket/cascade/sample/MainActivity.kt#L89) for an example.